Training Terms & Conditions

-Compass Assurance Training believes that no learner should be required to undertake a competency or element of a competency in a qualification for which they are already able to demonstrate satisfactory achievement of the performance outcomes stated in the endorsed training package or nationally recognised course.
+Compass Assurance Training believes that no learner should be required to undertake a competency or element of competency in a qualification for which they are already able to demonstrate satisfactory achievement of the performance outcomes stated in the endorsed training package or nationally recognised course.

 Compass Assurance Training aims to maximise the recognition of a learner’s prior skills and knowledge whilst at all times maintaining the integrity and standards of the defined learning outcomes of the specific qualification or course of study.

-If you think you have the necessary knowledge and skills to match a Unit(s) of Competency or a qualification at the required standard contact us at email@example.com who will provide the information you need to complete an RPL.
+If you think you have the necessary knowledge and skills to match a Unit(s) of Competency or qualification at the required standard contact us at firstname.lastname@example.org who will provide the information you need to complete an RPL.